percy/percy-storybook/README.md

 ## Visual Testing with Percy

-[Percy](https://percy.io?utm_campaign=documentation&utm_medium=partnered&utm_source=storybook) is an all-in-one visual testing and review platform.
+[Percy](https://percy.io?utm_source=storybook&utm_medium=partnered&utm_campaign=documentation) is an all-in-one visual testing and review platform.
 It captures screenshots, compares them against the baseline, and highlights visual changes.
 With increased visual coverage, teams can deploy code changes with confidence with every commit.

 [Storybook](https://storybook.js.org) supports cross-browser visual testing natively using Percy.
 You can use Percy for visual testing of web applications on desktop and mobile browsers.

+Sign up [here](https://www.browserstack.com/users/sign_in?utm_source=storybook&utm_medium=partnered&utm_campaign=documentation) to get started with Percy for free.

 The benefits of utilizing Percy for visual testing include the following: